dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

 With `openshift-ansible` you now have this setup task automated.
 The playbooks that implement this will deploy a **separate CNS cluster**, preferably on the *Infrastructure Nodes*, create a `PVC` and update the Registry `DeploymentConfig` to mount the associated `PV` which is where container images will then be stored.

 !!!
 Caution "Important"
     This method is potentially disruptive.
-The registry will be re-deployed in this process and may temporarily beansible-playbook -i /etc/ansible/ocp-with-glusterfs-registry \
+The registry will be re-deployed in this process and may temporarily be unavailable.
-/usr/share/ansible/openshift-ansible/playbooks/byo/openshift-glusterfs/registry.yml unavailable.
-    Migration of the data will be taken care of by `openshift-ansible`.
+    Migration of the data will in the future be taken care of by `openshift-ansible`.
+Currently there is bug that prevents this from happening but it should be resolved soon.

 &#8680; Review the `openshift-ansible` inventory file in `/etc/ansible/ocp-with-glusterfs-registry` that has been prepared in your environment: